UM-Fall-2020/CSC410-ProjectPlanning/DesignDocument - Final/DesignDocument.md

 ## Database Design

-Due to nature of how the Firebase Firestore functions, the process of desigining, creating, and maintaining a database has been abstracted away.
+Due to nature of how the Firebase Firestore functions, the process of designing, creating, and maintaining a database has been abstracted away.
 Now, only the data that is to be presented to the user must be established and maintained through collection and document objects available in the Firestore.
 This was covered in a [previous section](#firebase).

 ## UI Design